awhite862/cqcpy/README.md

 # cqcpy: Some quantum chemistry utilities in python
-These utilies exist to provide some generally usefuly functionality for development and testing of quantum chemistry code.
-They are not intended to be efficient with regards to memory or computation.
+These utilies exist to provide some generally useful functionality for development and testing of quantum chemistry code.
+They are not intended to be computationally efficient.

 ## Prerequisites
 + numpy